harrisonized/MTA/README.md

 # MTA Exploratory Data Analysis

 This was the first project assigned at Metis.
-Its purpose was to become familiar with some tools used in exploratory data analysis using Python, which includes the following:
+The purpose was to become familiar with some tools used in exploratory data analysis using Python, which includes the following:
 1. Web scraping using BeautifulSoup
 2. Data cleaning and analysis using pandas
 3. Visualization using matplotlib.